ReeezZ/rust_guitar_app/feature_ideas.md

   - Progress over time (duration, frequency)
   - Simple charts and graphs

+- **Ideas to consider**
+  - From react i know tan stack query, should we use something similar? or is that too much?

 #### Architecture Notes
 - **Project Structure**: Migrate to Rust workspace with multiple crates
   - `shared` crate: Domain models (Exercise, Note, Scale) + DTOs for serialization